Anton-Mushnin/degen-gambit-matrix/src/games/dice-run/progress.md

 - Stream.ts will need BetRevealed event configuration added after contract creation

 ## Step 13 - Contract Creation
-- ✅ Contract inherits from CommitRevealRandomness (selected in step 6)
+- Contract will inherit from CommitRevealRandomness (selected in step 6)
-- ✅ Implements accept() function for revealing committed bet results
+- Will implement accept() function for revealing committed bet results
-- ✅ All getters affected by pending commits check playerCommits mapping
+- Will emit BetRevealed event when results are accepted
-- ✅ Follows DiceStreak.sol pattern for commit-reveal implementation
+- Must check pending commits in all getters that are affected by commits
-- ✅ Contract compiles successfully with no errors
+- Follow DiceStreak.sol pattern for commit-reveal implementation

-- ✅ All ABI functions implemented and comply with rules.md
+## Step 14 - Deployment and Configuration
-- ✅ Fixed bet amounts, streak system, bank investments with fees all implemented
+- Created deploy-dice-run.cjs script with contract parameters:
-- ✅ Fixed immutable array issue by using individual immutable variables
+  - betAmount: 100 WEI
-- ✅ Fixed variable shadowing in inspectOutcome function
+  - basicPayoutMultiplier: 5750 (5.75x)
-- ✅ Removed incorrect override keyword from accept function
+  - streakBankShare3: 300 (3%)

-## Step 14 - Deployment Setup
+  - streakBankShare4: 700 (7%)
-- ✅ Created deployment script src/games/dice-run/scripts/deploy-dice-run.cjs
+  - streakBankShare5: 1500 (15%)
-- ✅ Created game configuration src/games/dice-run/config/gameConfig.ts
+  - streakBankShare6: 3000 (30%)
-- ✅ Copied DiceRun.abi.ts to src/ABIs/ directory
+  - investmentFeePercent: 100 (1%)
-- ✅ Configured deployment parameters: 1 ETH bet, 1.5x payout, streak bonuses (5%/10%/20%/50%), 10% investment fee
+- Successfully deployed to XAI testnet at address: 0x6F69eDa03a207bfbBb14bAB1569034C7a2Cb3eC7
-- ✅ Added contract verification and basic functionality testing
+- Created gameConfig.ts with production/dev configurations and network details